DikurikuDev/SteamWorldQuestMods/SaveGameStartWithEverything/README.md

 - All items, even those unobtainable;
 - All consumables;
 - All craft materials;
-- All game features unlocked;
+- All game features are unlocked;

 ## Instructions